Fungus Gnats in Peace Lily Soil — Tricky Because Peace Lily Needs More Moisture

 - 4

-Avoid any unnecessary excess moisture — water the peace lily when the top inch is dry (its appropriate care) rather than keeping the surface continuously wet.
+Avoid any unnecessary excess moisture — water the peace lily when the top inch is dry (its appropriate care) rather than keeping the surface continuously wet, since surface wetness beyond what the plant actually needs only benefits the gnats.

 Prevention

-- Use Bti drench preventively if you've had repeated fungus gnat problems
+- Use Bti drench preventively if you've had repeated fungus gnat problems, even before you see gnats

-- Avoid excess watering — keep the surface from staying perpetually moist
+- Avoid excess watering — keep the surface from staying perpetually wet, which benefits gnats far more than it benefits the plant

 Quick Summary